hero-node/hero-cli/README.md

 # Hero-CLI

-Create React apps with no build configuration.
+Create Hero apps with no build configuration.

 * [Getting Started](#getting-started) – How to create a new app.
 * [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Hero App.